fregu856/TSRT10/README.md

 - Make sure that your username is in the dialout group in /etc/group (otherwise you won't have permission to open /dev/ttyUSB0):
 - - $ sudo nano /etc/group
 - - In my case (my username is 'fregu856'), I hade to change the line "dialout:x:20:" to "dialout:x:20:fregu856"
-- - Restart the computer
+- - Restart the computer ($ sudo reboot)

-- Now, you should be able to launch sweep.launch:
+- Now, you should be able to launch sweep.launch (after connecting the LIDAR to the computer):
 - - $ roslaunch sweep_ros sweep.launch

 - sweep2scan.launch and view_sweep_laser_scan.launch will however not work.
 For this we need to install the package pointcloud_to_laserscan: